Vince Velasquez: 2021

 When the Phillies signed veteran pitchers Matt Moore and Chase Anderson during the 2020–21 offseason, they were concerned that neither would be able to regularly pitch past the fifth inning.
 Velasquez was moved to the bullpen, where he and David Hale were asked to serve as long relievers for Moore and Anderson.
-After Moore was placed on the COVID-19 list, Velasquez was called to make his first start of the season on April 20, in which he gave up two runs in four innings of an eventual 5–4 walkoff loss to the Colorado Rockies.
+After Moore was placed on the COVID-19 list, Velasquez was called to make his first start of the season on April 20, in which he gave up two runs in four innings of an eventual 5–4 walk-off loss to the Colorado Rockies.
 May proved to be the best streak of Velasquez's major-league career; he posted a 2.84 ERA in five starts before a numb index finger led to his last-minute scratch for a May 20 game against the Miami Marlins.

 The following month, Velasquez became involved in an ongoing MLB controversy regarding pitchers' use of foreign substances to increase spin rate and pitch control.
 In the third inning of a June 7 game against the Washington Nationals, Velasquez lost control of a 90 mph fastball, striking and accidentally fracturing the nose of opposing pitcher Austin Voth.
 Nationals manager Dave Martinez suggested that injuries of that sort would be more common if MLB banned the use of foreign substances that were supposed to enhance pitch grip, saying, "I understand them trying to clean some stuff up.
 But it's hot, it's slippery, it's sweaty.
 I know Velasquez didn't throw in there intentionally, but I'm afraid that if we don't come up with something unified for everybody, you'll see a lot more of that."

 The Phillies moved Velasquez back to the bullpen at the trading deadline, as he failed to pitch past the fourth inning in nine of his 17 starts for the season.
 He went onto the injured list with a blistered finger on August 2, and was in the midst of a series of minor-league rehab assignments when he was designated for assignment by the Phillies on September 11.
 He was unclaimed by other MLB teams on waivers, and was subsequently released into free agency.
 At the time of his release, Velasquez had a 3–6 record and a 5.95 ERA in 81 2/3 innings.